tsunami416604/azure-docs.hu-hu/articles/virtual-machines/troubleshooting/troubleshoot-rdp-safe-mode.md

         bcdedit /store F:\boot\bcd /enum
     Take note of the Identifier name of the partition that has the **\windows** folder.
 By default, the  Identifier name is "Default".

     If the VM is configured to boot into Safe Mode, you will see an extra flag under the **Windows Boot Loader** section called **safeboot**.
-If you do not see the “safeboot” flag, this article does not apply to your scenario.
+If you do not see the **safeboot** flag, this article does not apply to your scenario.

     ![The image about boot Identifier](./media/troubleshoot-rdp-safe-mode/boot-id.png)

 3. Remove the **safeboot** flag, so the VM will boot into normal mode:

         bcdedit /store F:\boot\bcd /deletevalue {Default} safeboot
-4. Check the boot configuration data to make sure that the safeboot flag is removed:
+4. Check the boot configuration data to make sure that the **safeboot** flag is removed:

         bcdedit /store F:\boot\bcd /enum
 5. [Detach the OS disk and recreate the VM](../windows/troubleshoot-recovery-disks-portal.md).
 Then check whether the issue is resolved.